What Is Medigap & How Does It Work?

 Medigap generally does not cover items such as prescription drugs, long-term care, vision care, dental care, hearing aids, eyeglasses, or private-duty nursing.
 If you need this coverage in addition to a Medigap plan, you have the option of purchasing stand-alone plans like Medicare Part D prescription drug coverage and other additional coverage plans.

 If you are eligible for Medicare Part A and Part B, you are more than likely eligible for Medigap.
 You can enroll as soon as you have Original Medicare, or you can wait until later.
 If you choose to wait and buy a Medigap plan, a medical screening and physician’s statement might be required.

 The best time to check your Medigap options is during your 6-month Medigap Open Enrollment Period (OEP), which begins the month your Part B starts and you’re 65 or older.
 This period allows you to enroll in guaranteed-issued coverage, meaning you won’t need a medical screening before purchasing a plan.
 Because there is no medical screening, you will likely get your best price available during your Medigap OEP.

 What Is the Difference Between Medigap and Medicare Advantage?

-Medicare Advantage plans tend to work best for people who enjoy the convenience of getting all their medical coverage from one source, while also paying less for monthly premiums.
-Medigap plans offer enrollees the flexibility to visit any physicians or facilities they want.
-Medigap plans also consist of more predictable costs to help enrollees avoid surprise out-of-pocket bills.
+Medicare Advantage plans tend to work best for people who enjoy the convenience of getting all their medical coverage from one source, prefer potentially lower monthly premiums, and don’t mind using the plan’s network of doctors.
+Medigap plans offer enrollees the flexibility to visit any physicians or facilities they want as long as Medicare is accepted.

-At HealthMarkets, we have licensed insurance agents nationwide who can help you sort through your options so you can find a Medigap plan that’s right for you, at a price that fits your budget.
+HealthMarkets has licensed insurance agents nationwide who can help you sort through your options so you can find a Medigap plan that’s right for you.
 Best of all, our help is available at no cost to you.
-Call an agent today at (800) 488-7621, or find a Medicare agent near you.
+Call an agent today at (800) 827-9990, or find a Medicare agent near you.